wenjinnn/config/xdg/config/nvim/readme.md

 * Lazy load all plugins if it could, to optimize startup time to the shortest possible time, right now on my PC, the startup time are less then 30ms.
 * Avoid sidebar, focus on editing. personally, I prefer to use float window, sidebar buffer just distract me a lot.
 * Avoid extra UI plugins.
 In common scenarios, [mini.notify](https://github.com/echasnovski/mini.notify) and [mini.pick](https://github.com/echasnovski/mini.pick) with `vim.ui.select()` wrapper already done well enough for notify and float window.
-* Provide out-of-box experience for web development
+* Provide out-of-box experience for web development.
+* AI powered.

 > [!NOTE]
 > This configuration only guaranteed to be compatible with the latest stable version.